 Five Humans.

-How a small team used Claude Code and Codex to build a full-stack product with the rigor of a 10-person engineering org -- in 4 weeks.
+How a small team used Claude Code and Codex to build a full-stack product -- responsive web for desktop and phone browsers plus a native iOS app -- with the rigor of a 10-person engineering org, in under two months.

 5